The first people to use the name Blaer were a family of Strathclyde- Britons

 Early Notables of the Blaer family (pre 1700)

-Another 43 words (3 lines of text) are included under the topic Early Blaer Notables in all our PDF Extended History products and printed products wherever possible.
+Robert Blair (1699-1746), was a Scottish poet, best known for...
+Another 74 words (5 lines of text) are included under the topic Early Blaer Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Blaer family to Ireland